Frequently Asked Questions

 The program is two years.

-Yes, Applicants must obtain full admission to Panola College, complete the pre-requisites on the Admission Point System; and must have an overall GPA of 2.5 or better.
+Yes, applicants must obtain full admission to Panola College, complete the prerequisites listed on the Admission Point System page; and must have an overall GPA of 2.50 or better.

 Because clinical practicum space is limited, students are admitted on a competitive basis.
 Preference will be given to applicants who have met TSI requirements.
 Students will be selected based on several factors such as residency, interview performance, and any combination of high school, GPA or equivalent, college GPA and TSI scores; see Admission Point System for more details.